ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 ## Scheduling Operator
 Once again the Scheduling Operator is composed of the Reconciler Loop and the Scheduling CRD.
 The Scheduling Reconciler like the Batch Job Reconciler implemented using a nested Statemachine.
 The Scheduling CR models, a collection of jobs, and a slot selection strategy.
 Once submitted the Reconciler first acquires all jobs, and starts running them.
 The Scheduling tracks the execution of all its jobs and submits new Jobs once old jobs have finished and slots become available again.
-Initially the Scheduling was planned to only support offline Scheduling, where an External-Scheduler plans the execution of multiple jobs in advance, however in theory updating the Scheduling spec would allow an online scheduling, but in the current state it is rather unreliable, as it only allows jobs to be added to the end of the queue.
+Initially the Scheduling was planned to only support offline Scheduling, where an external scheduler plans the execution of multiple jobs in advance, however in theory updating the Scheduling spec would allow an online scheduling, but in the current state it is rather unreliable, as it only allows jobs to be added to the end of the queue.

-Slot selection strategy do not aim to provide a full scheduling algorithm, they are just means for an External-Scheduler to describe which Job should use which slot.
+Slot selection strategy do not aim to provide a full scheduling algorithm, they are just means for an external scheduler to describe which Job should use which slot.

 - Implemented as a state machine